dtrierweiler19/dtrierweiler19.github.io/data/projects.md

 <ul>Our project methods and goals required that we frequently worked as a team,  although we took on specialized roles as well.</ul>

-As the primary Content Strategist for the RFKC site, I served as the champion for communication, editorial, and content-based initiatives such as:
+As primary Content Strategist for the RFKC site, I served as the champion for communication, editorial, and content-based initiatives such as:
 <ul>
 <li>Engaging User Interest in the Project and Empowering them in the Design Process</li>
 <li>Gathering, Organizing, and Editing User Content to Meet Stylistic and Functional Site Requirements</li>